warpdotdev/workflows/README.md

 # Any tags that the workflow should be categorized with.
 tags:
   - homebrew
-# A description the workflow.
+# A description of the workflow.
 description: Uses the external command rmtree to remove a Homebrew package and all of its dependencies
 # List of arguments within the command.
 arguments:
     # Name of the argument within the command.
-This must match exactly with the name
+This must exactly match the name of the argument
-    # of the argument within the command (without the curly braces).
+    # within the command (without the curly braces).
   - name: package_name
     # The description of the argument.
     description: The name of the package that should be removed